 Related: Grand Floridian Restaurant Guide

+Guests of Grand Floridian might also enjoy seeing the Electrical Water Pageant from the dock or a lagoon-facing room.
+Or you might head out to the boat dock in the evening for a unique viewing of Magic Kingdom’s nightly fireworks.
 While you can’t see the castle projections from this area, the fireworks display is still splendid.
-There are speakers within this outdoor area that pipe in the audio for the performance.
+Speakers within this outdoor area stream the audio for the performance.

-- Grand Floridian Photos Gallery
+- Grand Floridian Villas Review

 - Christmas at Disney’s Grand Floridian

-- Review of the Grand Floridian Cafe
+- Grand Floridian Cafe Review

 If you’re planning a meal, you might enjoy our entire list of Disney restaurant reviews.
 Some of our most popular articles include our Disney World character dining guide and our list of the best Disney Springs restaurants.
 We keep those articles updated regularly to provide the latest news.

 What Do You Think?

 So now that you know a little more about the most expensive resort at Disney World, do you think it’s worth the price?
 Leave us a comment and share your thoughts.
 Have you stayed at the Grand Floridian?
 Is this on your bucket list?